Perioperative Anesthesia Reports

 Reporting guidelines

-To enhance research quality and transparency, Perioperative Anesthesia Reports mandates the use of an appropriate Reporting Guideline when writing any type of manuscript Guidance on each type of study and how.
-The correct reporting guideline can be found on the EQUATOR (Enhancing the QUAlity and Transparency Of health Research) website <http://www.equator-network.org/>.
-Authors must submit a completed checklist of the chosen reporting guideline and the flow diagram, if applicable.
-The checklist form helps to ensure that the specific reporting guideline was used correctly and supports the editors and reviewers to complete the same checklist and review.
-If the checklist indicates an item that was not addressed in the manuscript, the authors should explain in the text why this information is not relevant.
+Authors must submit a checklist of the adequate reporting guideline and flow diagram, if applicable.
+The checklist helps to ensure that the specific reporting guideline was used correctly and supports the editors and reviewers.
+If there is an item that was not addressed in the manuscript, authors should explain why this information is not relevant.

 Language